-And it's great to be back.
-I plan to speak a bit about the economic outlook for the country and our region, and then we can get to your questions, which I'm really looking forward to.
+I plan to talk a bit about the country's economic outlook and my approach to monetary policy.
+Then we can get to questions, which I'm really looking forward to.

-But first, I need to give you my standard Fed disclaimer: The views I express today are my own and do not necessarily reflect those of anyone else on the Federal Open Market Committee (FOMC) or in the Federal Reserve System.
+But before we do any of that, I need to give you my standard Fed disclaimer: The views I express today are my own and do not necessarily reflect those of anyone else on the Federal Open Market Committee (FOMC) or in the Federal Reserve System.